sao16b/4n6/_posts/2024-04-01-MVS_CTF_2024_iOS_Writeup.md

 **Prompt**: What is the guild ID of the discord server Chad was in?

 In the Discord user data folder (`/private/var/mobile/Containers/Data/Application/FE27BB5E-D91E-4417-8669-C68FD6C67A97`{: .filepath}) I find a cache database at `Library/Caches/com.hammerandchisel.discord/Cache.db`{: .filepath}.
-Here there are some entries for Discord API calls to a guild with ID **136986169563938816**.
+In the `cfurl_cache_response`{: .filepath} table, there are some entries for Discord API calls to a guild with ID **136986169563938816**.

 ![Discord Cache](/assets/img/2024-04-01/7_1.png)